helix-foundation/currency/contracts/governance/README.md

 The challengers also have their staked challenge returned in full.

 ###### Security Notes
- - Can only be called on a cloned contract.
  - Fees are distributed after root hash has been accepted or rejected
  - The address being claimed for must either be a proposer or challenger, given the end state of the proposal.

 ##### claimFee
 Arguments:
- -`_proposer` (address) - the roothash proposer address -`_rootHash` (uint256) - root hash being checked
+ -`_proposer` (address) - the roothash proposer address

 Allows to claim fee on behalf of the caller (`msg.sender`).
 See claimFeeFor

 ###### Security Notes
- - Can only be called on a cloned contract.
  - `msg.sender` must correctly be a proposer or challenger given the end state of the proposal.

 ##### destruct